Indiana candidate’s DC-area home complicates Senate campaign

-With two bedrooms and approximately 1,500 square feet, it's also far smaller than the roughly 2,700 square-foot McLean residence where Messer, his wife and three children live, when basements are factored in, records show.
+With two bedrooms and 1,200 square feet, it’s also far smaller than the five-bedroom, 2,700 square-foot McLean residence where Messer, his wife and three children live, records show.

 “When the entire family is home (in Indiana), they stay at Luke’s brother’s because there’s not enough room at the Greensburg house,” Bullock said.

 A memo from a Rokita strategist declared that Messer’s “decision to sell his home in Indiana” will be “the death knell of his campaign.”